 Teaching can be one of the most rewarding and powerful ways to make a positive difference in the world.
-The NYU Teacher Residency, a one-year combined residency and online master of arts in teaching (MAT), prepares you to teach middle and high school students of all backgrounds and all instructional needs.
+The NYU Teacher Residency, a one-year combined residency and online master of arts in teaching (MAT), prepares you to teach students of all backgrounds and all instructional needs.

 Location options include Washington, DC; Danbury, CT; New York City; Upstate and Central New York; Palm Beach, FL; and San Francisco, CA.